CoreSenseEU/CoreSenseEU.github.io/index.rst

 Overview
 ########

-ROS2 Planning System (CoreSenseEU in short) is a project...
+CoreSense Project (CoreSense in short) is a project...
 TBD

 .. image:: images/funding.png